JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 5th/about_us/Joyce.md

 I'm a first year master student in NYU, majoring in integrated marketing.
 Hmm, I'm crazy for coding, I love the sounds when typing on the keyboard.

-## Motivation for Being Part of the Class - Why you are here.
+## Motivation for Being Part of the Class
 I want to become one of the best marketing analyst.
 Being familiar with python will actually help finding a job.

 ## Area of Interest